dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 Cost of living per city indexed so that New York City is 1.00 is available at [https://www.numbeo.com/cost-of-living/](https://www.numbeo.com/cost-of-living/).
 This website appears to "croudsource" their cost of living data, so it's going to be biased.
 Again we just need a rough idea, so let's start with this.

-Now monster.com only takes cities in the US, so let's filter numbeo to Northern America at: [https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2017&region=021](https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2017&region=021).
-We need two fields, the city, and the cost of living index. `rvest` does have an `html_table()` [function](https://www.r-bloggers.com/using-rvest-to-scrape-an-html-table/), but it doesn't always work.
-Here I pulled in columns individually.
+Now monster only takes cities in the US, so let's filter numbeo to Northern America at: [https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2017&region=021](https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2017&region=021).
+We need two fields, the city, and the cost of living index.
+Here I pulled in columns individually. `rvest` does have an `html_table()` [function](https://www.r-bloggers.com/using-rvest-to-scrape-an-html-table/), but it doesn't work on some types of tables.

 Using selectorgadget we can get the name of the city column.

 ![scrape_10](/images/scrape_10.png)